Mobile Ghost Tour — 13 Haunted Stops, Self-Guided

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.

-The most visited stop on our Mobile tour is USS Alabama Battleship at Battleship USS Alabama, 2703, Mobile Bay Causeway.
+The most visited stop on our Mobile tour is USS Alabama Battleship at Battleship USS Alabama, 2703, Mobile Bay Causeway, dating back to 1942.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.